+Joel Hopkins was named the Shaw University new head men’s basketball coach on June 1, 2015, and returns for his seventh season with the Bears.
 The word “championship” has been a consistent part of the essence of Coach Joel Hopkins since his initial tenure as a head basketball coach.
-He created a nationally prominent program from the ground up on the high school level, and in two years at his first collegiate head coaching post, the national spotlight followed.
+He created a nationally prominent program from the ground up on the high school level, and in two years at his first collegiate head coaching post, the national spotlight has continued to follow.

 A graduate of North Carolina Central University, Hopkins is a member of the school’s 1989 NCAA Division II Men’s Basketball National Championship team.

 A definite indication of a proven winner.
-HIS TOUCH BRINGS CHAMPIONSHIPS.
+HIS TOUCH BRINGS CHAMPIONSHIPS